University Open Days guide

 It’s probably best to go for smart casual clothing, for example wearing jeans is fine and keep in mind that you might be meeting academic members of staff so you’ll want to make a good impression.
 Remember you will be spending a portion of the day outdoors and may have to move between buildings, or different campuses in some cases, so make sure you have a coat and comfortable shoes.

-It’s a good idea to involve your parents when visiting Universities.
-They will be interested in seeing where you'll be spending the next three years and will want to feel comfortable with your final choice.
+It’s a good idea to involve your parents or carers when visiting Universities.
+They will be interested in seeing where you'll be spending the next three years or more and will want to feel comfortable with your final choice.
 Open Days also give parents the opportunity to get answers to any specific questions they might have.
 Plus, it’s often good to get a second opinion too!

 Open Day Checklist